What is Bowed Tendon Horse and How It Can Affect Your Horse

 Leg injuries are not only painful for your horse, but they can be a reason for retirement if your horse competes.

-We’ll take you through the types, causes, symptoms, treatment, and recovery of horse bowed tendons throughout this article.
+The types, causes, symptoms, treatment, and recovery of horse bowed tendons are explored throughout this article.

 Horse Bowed Tendon Definition